 If you feel strongly about delaying the clamping of your baby’s umbilical cord, this is a conversation that you need to have with your doctor before your delivery.
 It’s important to know if your doctor has a strong position on the issue, and if yours if different from hers, whether it will be a deal-breaker in your doctor/patient relationship.

 Many moms-to-be include special requests such as a request for delayed cord clamping in their birth plan so that everyone who is in attendance of the birth knows the mother’s preference.
 However, keep in mind that your birth plan is just that – a plan – and circumstances beyond your control may cause your doctor to deviate from the plan.
-If your birthing process doesn’t go exactly as planned, don’t dwell on it – just focus on enjoying the happy time with your new baby.
+If your birthing process doesn’t go exactly as planned, don’t dwell on it; long-term, it is better to just focus on enjoying the happy time with your new baby.